 The Single-lever control decreases the pilot’s workload as he / she does not has to fiddle with three controls during the heavy workload on takeoff.

 The turbocharger developed by SMA, supported by Safran’s expertise in turbines, to fully meet the required engine performance targets.
 The turbocharger maintains takeoff power up to an altitude of 10,000 ft, and retains its performance independently of outside temperature.

 The electronic control unit (ECU) optimizes engine start, provides maximum power according to outside conditions (altitude, pressure, temperature), and controls the engine at low speed and power levels.

 Below we will discus the properties of both engines as far as they are available.

 The first development is the SR305-230 engine.
 It is a 230 hp air cooled, 4 cylinder, certified two stroke diesel engine and STC's are available for retrofit to existing aircraft.
 This engine has a certified ceiling of 20000 ft with a critical altitude of 10000 ft.

-Cessna Aircraft sells their venerable C-182 with this diesel engine named: Turbo Skylane JT-A. As a result that aircraft can no longer be bought with a ordinary gas turbo-charged engine.
+Cessna Aircraft sells their venerable C-182 with this diesel engine named: Turbo Skylane JT-A. As a result that aircraft can no longer be bought with an ordinary gas turbo-charged engine.
 Fuel savings are expected to be substantial.
 Especially so if the aircraft is used in a flight training environment.
-For more details visit the Cessna Aircraft Company web site.
+For more details visit the Cessna Aircraft company web site.

 For more detailed information we direct you to this pdf file: SR305 specifications.